vrevelina/work/GoogleTrends/README.md

 - I didn't include the option to pull hourly data because we don't need it for our use case.
 But [pytrends](https://github.com/GeneralMills/pytrends) and Google Trends themselves do have the option to pull hourly data.

 ## datehandler.py
 Class I made to handle all date related calculations for Google Trends.
 Main purpose is to make sure start and end date are appropriate.

-For example, all the index of weekly data fall on a Sunday.
+For example, all the indices of weekly data fall on a Sunday.
 So we want to make sure the start date falls on a Sunday & end date falls on a Saturday.
 Otherwise, we'll have incomplete data for certain weeks, which could be misleading.

 More info in the docstrings.